maxxiimo/the-front-end-manifesto/mobile-on-rails.md

 ...what would there widths be?

-The context is .container and half of 960 pixels: 480 pixels, 50%.
+The context is .container and half of 960 pixels is 480 pixels, 50%.
 Mathematically, using the formula, this is calculated as follows: 480 ÷ 960 = .5 or 50%.

     .container
       width: 960px